Herdubreid/support/privacy-policy.md

 # Privacy Policy of Bragason And Associates Pty Ltd

-Bragason And Associates Pty Ltd manages the xl.celin.io Add-ins, which provides the SERVICE.
+Bragason And Associates Pty Ltd manages the xl.celin.io website, which services the Celin.XL Add-ins.

 ## Information Collection and Use

-We don't collect any information from usage of the Service.
+Celin.XL Add-ins does not collect any information from usage.

 ## Cookies

-Our Service does not use Cookies.
+Celin.XL does not use Cookies.

 ## Links to Other Sites

-Our Service does not contain links to other sites.
+Celin.XL does not contain links to other sites.

 ## Changes to This Privacy Policy